benrodenhaeuser/benrodenhaeuser.github.io/content/_posts/2018-06-01-sinatra-from-scratch.md

 So we got ourselves the beginnings of a web framework, or the beginnings of a „tool for solving HTTP“, if you prefer.
 But, of course, we are just getting started.

-## Frankie Reaches for the Stars: The Top-Level DSL
+## Frankie Reaches for the Stars: the Top-Level DSL

 Let’s turn to some aspects of the top-level DSL for which Sinatra is often praised.
 To get a Sinatra application going, all you really need to do is `require 'sinatra'` at the top of your file, and go forth writing routes like the following: